Jon Berti Player Props: Marlins vs. Braves

 Braves Pitching Rankings

+- The 9.3 strikeouts per nine innings compiled by the Braves pitching staff ranks eighth in MLB.

-- The Braves' 3.32 team ERA ranks fourth among all league pitching staffs.
+- The Braves' 3.35 team ERA ranks sixth among all MLB pitching staffs.

-- Braves pitchers combine to surrender 15 home runs (0.7 per game), the second-fewest in baseball.
+- Braves pitchers combine to give up 17 home runs (0.7 per game), the second-fewest in baseball.

-- Morton makes the start for the Braves, his fifth of the season.
-He is 2-2 with a 3.22 ERA and 17 strikeouts in 22 1/3 innings pitched.
+- The Braves are sending Elder (2-0) out to make his fifth start of the season.
+He is 2-0 with a 1.14 ERA and 23 strikeouts through 23 2/3 innings pitched.

-- The righty's most recent appearance came on Wednesday against the San Diego Padres, when he threw six innings, surrendering one earned run while giving up five hits.
+- His last appearance came on Friday against the Houston Astros, when the righty threw six innings, surrendering no earned runs while giving up five hits.

-- In four games this season, the 39-year-old has put up an ERA of 3.22, with 6.9 strikeouts per nine innings.
-Opponents are batting .289 against him.
+- In four games this season, the 23-year-old has amassed an ERA of 1.14, with 8.7 strikeouts per nine innings.
+Opponents are hitting .241 against him.

 © 2023 Data Skrive.
 All rights reserved.